Information on Program Delivery

 - submitting final reports using the SiTE SOURCETM

 The Site Co-ordinator receives several support manuals to assist in their role.
-New Site Co-ordinators and experienced Site Co-ordinators who wish to refresh their knowledge on their role, are encouraged to sign up for a training session (offered in person or online), which is provided throughout the year.
-For more information on training, please visit the Training Schedules page.
+New Site Co-ordinators are required to complete a 2-hour, online Site Co-ordinator Training that will ensure a successful program implementation at the school.
+Experienced Site Co-ordinators who wish to refresh their knowledge, are encouraged to sign up for a scheduled training session.
+For more information about Site Co-ordinator training, please visit the Site Co-ordinator Training Schedules page.

 All the materials needed for the program are provided by Strong Start®Charitable Organization.
-All non-consumable materials remain the property of Strong Start and must be returned to Strong Start at the annual conclusion of the program.
+All non-consumable materials remain the property of Strong Start and must be returned to Strong Start upon request.
 Materials may not be used for any other purpose except the Letters Sounds and Words program.

-The responsibility for communicating with others (e.g. parents) about the child’s behaviour and skill development in the program remains the responsibility of the appropriate staff members at your school.
-Volunteers are instructed on the importance of confidentiality and the need to pass on all information to only the designated staff person(s).
+The responsibility for communicating with others (e.g. parents/legal guardians) about the child’s behaviour and skill development in the program remains the responsibility of the appropriate staff members at your school.
+Volunteers are instructed on the importance of confidentiality and the need to share all information with the designated staff person(s) only.

 Strong Start staff members are always available to help Site Co-ordinators in their role.
-You can reach our Help Desk Monday to Friday 9 am to 5 pm, by calling 519-743-9578.
+You can reach our Support Desk, Monday to Friday 9 am – 5 pm, by calling 519-743-9578.

 Questions can also be directed to your Regional Program Co-ordinator by phone or e-mail: